-A VA student who fails to achieve a cumulative GPA of 2.0 or higher after one semester shall be placed on Academic Probation.
-The student shall be reported to the Veterans Administration as being placed on Academic Probation.
+A student receiving federal and/or state educational benefits through the Department of Veteran Affairs and/or the Texas Veterans Commission who fails to achieve a cumulative GPA of 2.0 or higher after one semester shall be placed on Academic Probation.
+The student shall be reported to the Department of Veteran Affairs as being placed on Academic Probation.